-- Hospitality - When stoppping at the Inn pay 0 coins for a card.
+- Hospitality - When stopping at the Inn pay 0 coins for a card.

 - Devotion - When buying something, donate the coins spent to the Temple and earn points.

 - (B) The player draws 3 Souvenir cards and can purchase 1-3 of these cards for 1-3 coins.
 There are four different types of Souvenirs and are grouped in sets.
-The first type of Souvenir in each set is worth 1 point, the next is 3 points, then 5 and 7 points.
+The first type of Souvenir in each set is worth 1 point, the next different type of Souvenir is 3 points, then 5 and 7 points.

 - (E) Acquire a Legendary Object (counts for Collector accomplishment) for 1-3 coins:

 - Shodo & Emaki - For 1 coin, gain 1 point for each Souvenir or Legendary Object.
 Gain 1 point for each Souvenir thereafter.

 - Buppatsu & Ema - For 2 coins this counts as a different Souvenir type, 5 types in a set is worth 9 points.